 Fig. 12.
-Brightness temperature measurements at L-band (solid curve) and S-band (dashed curve) frequencies.
-Data on the left are for smooth open water and on the right for the growth phase of thin ice.

-The attenuation coefficient for electromagnetic waves propagating into a lossy dielectric mixture is given by where f is frequency, c is the speed of light in free space, and $(\sqrt{\epsilon{\rm eff}/\epsilon_0})''$ is the imaginary part of the square root of the relative effective permittivity, which measures the loss of electromagnetic wave energy in the material.
-We note that α becomes smaller as the frequency decreases.
-Since the penetration depth is the reciprocal of the attenuation coefficient, wave penetration increases with decreasing frequency, which forms the basis of the choice of low-frequency radiometers for sea ice observations.
-Fig. 12 shows calibrated S-band (dashed line) and L-band brightness temperatures for smooth water (at the left of the figure) and during initial growth of the saline ice sheet.
-Note that during growth, the S-band brightness temperature increases at a much greater rate as the ice thickness increases.
-These observations are consistent with the formula for the attenuation, and is indeed indicative that Sand L-band can be used to detect ice that is several centimeters thick.
+Brightness temperature measurements at L-band (solid curve) and S-band (dashed curve frequencies.
+Data on the left are for smooth open water and on the right for the growth phase of thin ice where f is frequency. e is the speed of light in free space. and is the imaginary part of the square root of the relative effective permittivity. which measures the loss of electromagnetic wave energy in the material.
+We know that a becomes smaller as the frequency decreases.
+Since the penetration depth is the reciprocal of the attenuation coefficient wave penetration increases with decreasing frequency. which form the basis of the choice of low-frequency radiometers for sea ice observations Fig. I2 shows calibrated S-band (dashed line) and L-band brightness temperatures for smooth water (at the left of the figure) and during initial growth of the saline ice sheet.
+Note that during growth the S-band brightness temperature increases at a much greater rate as the ice thickness increases.
+These observations are consistent with the formula for the attenuation, and is indeed indicative that S- and L-band can be used to detect ice that is several centimeters thick.
 This capability to sense thin ice types will add value to future satellite remote-sensing systems.